 I stand on the truth of every word spoken from His mouth and I am grateful for the gift of each syllable.

-His light is lamp on that illuminates my path and I will praise His Holy Name for the wisdom He gives us.
+His light is the lamp that illuminates my path and I will praise His Holy Name for the wisdom He gives us.

 Therefore, it is important, when studying a verse or seeking to find the context and meaning intended, that we always read the surrounding verses as well.
 This is why I always say “Whenever someone gives you a verse, take a chapter or better yet, the whole book.”
 Another important matter is that it is the responsibility of the Believer to test everything.
 I cannot read your Bible for you and knowledge gleaned from me reading the Bible rather than you reading it directly is secondhand knowledge.